-Join Lisa Bock for an in-depth discussion in this video Differentiating between public and private key encryption, part of Foundations of IT Security: Core Concepts.
+Join Lisa Bock for an in-depth discussion in this video Differentiating between public and private key encryption, part of IT Security Foundations: Core Concepts.

 - Symmetric Encryption provides fast, efficient encryption.
 However, it requires both sender and receiver have the same shared key.
 Which can be a problem in a complex networked environment.
 Asymmetric Encryption, also called public key encryption, is a fundamental component of message security as it uses two keys, a public key and a private key which are mathematically related.
 And it was developed in the 1970s.
 Uses for asymmetric encryption include, securely exchanging a secret key, confidentiality using encryption, authentication, and creating digital signatures.